The Benefits of Lavender

 What are the health benefits of lavender?

-The use of lavender is found to have many relaxing, healing and therapeutic properties, such as:
+The use of lavender is believed to have many relaxing, healing and therapeutic properties, such as:

-Lavender has a calming scent which makes it an excellent tonic for the nerves and anxiety issues.
-Therefore, it can also be helpful in treating migraines, headaches, depression, nervous tension and emotional stress.
-The refreshing aroma removes nervous exhaustion and restlessness while also increasing mental activity.
+Lavender has a calming scent which may be an excellent tonic for nerves and anxiety issues.
+It may also be helpful in treating migraines, headaches, depression, nervous tension and emotional stress.
+The refreshing aroma may remove nervous exhaustion and restlessness while also increasing mental activity.

 Enhance the flavour of food

 Culinary lavender can be used to add a delicious touch to honey, teas, salads, sauces, soups, meats and fish, chocolate, biscuits and ice cream.
 When experimenting with culinary lavender it is important to add the lavender gradually to suit your taste.